-With the Acquisition of IDchecker, we now have operations in the Netherlands and will be exposed to fluctuations in the foreign currency exchange rate between the U.S. dollar and the Euro.
+As a result of the Acquisition, we have operations in the Netherlands and will be exposed to fluctuations in the foreign currency exchange rate between the U.S. dollar and the Euro.
 The functional currency of our Dutch operations is the Euro.
 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro.
-Translation adjustments resulting from translating the functional currency financial statements into U.S. dollar equivalents are reported separately in accumulated other comprehensive income in stockholders' equity.
+Translation adjustments resulting from translating the functional currency financial statements into U.S. dollar equivalents are reported separately in the statement of comprehensive income (loss).